Ember.js 101: From Zero to Ember in PubNub Seconds

 If you’d like to bring in the user list, just add the call above – it’ll fire off a presence event, which will be handled by the presence handler we registered above using

-If you’d like to bring in message history, just add the call above – it’ll fire all of the message events, which will be handled by the event handler we registered above using
+If you’d like to bring in message persistence, just add the call above – it’ll fire all of the message events, which will be handled by the event handler we registered above using